Costeer/101st-Wiki/content/Resources/Deployments/Tracking Deployments.md

-this is a suggestion on how to keep track on deployments
+this is a suggestion on how to keep track on deployments You are not required to keep track but it might be fun to know

 #### Deployments done in the 101st
 I am also in all squads (obviusly)